 Things that your country’s consulate cannot do

-Getting a Mexican Visa: Consulates cannot help you get a visa to enter Mexico.
-Tourist and business visitor visas for Mexico are straightforward to obtain by citizens emanating from many industrialized countries; beyond this scope, and for work permits and residency, you will need to adhere to Mexican immigration policy.
-If you are seeking employment in Mexico, your country’s Consulate cannot help you with your search, nor obtain a work permit for you.
+Consulates cannot help you get a visa to enter Mexico.
+Tourist and business visitor visas for Mexico are straightforward to obtain by citizens emanating from many countries; beyond this scope, and for work permits and residency, you will need to adhere to Mexican immigration policy.
+If you are seeking employment in Mexico, your country’s consulate cannot help you with your search, nor obtain a work permit for you.

-Legal Interventions: Your Consulate cannot interfere in the Mexican legal, judicial, and immigration rules and processes.
+Your country’s consulate cannot interfere in the Mexican legal, judicial, and immigration rules and processes.
 They cannot get you out of jail, or prevent you from having your immigration status altered or revoked.
 They cannot demand better treatment for you in prison than that which is given to Mexican citizens.

-Investigation Work: The Consulate will not investigate any crimes or undertake a search for a missing person; neither can they give you legal advice, although they may be able to give you a list of private investigators and/or attorneys you may contact directly for legal help in these matters.
-You will need to fund your own investigations and/or legal defense in the case of any proceedings being brought against you.
+The consulate will not investigate any crimes or undertake a search for a missing person; neither can they give you legal advice, although they may be able to give you a list of private investigators and/or attorneys you may contact directly for legal help in these matters.
+You will need to self-fund your investigations and/or legal defense in the case of any proceedings being brought against you.

-Money: The consulate cannot give you any money, pay medical or legal fees, or cover any bills you may incur if you get into trouble locally.
-In exceptional circumstances, some Consulates might lend some money to you from a public fund, usually for repatriation costs, which must be repaid.
+The consulate cannot give you any money, pay medical or legal fees, or cover any bills you may incur if you get into trouble locally.
+In exceptional circumstances, some consulates might lend some money to you from a public fund, most usually for repatriation costs in extreme cases, and this money must be repaid.

-Notes about insurance coverage while you’re in Mexico
+Notes about insurance coverages while you’re in Mexico

-Only resident immigrants (with a residency visas) are entitled to apply for medical care provided under Mexico’s state healthcare system and, even then, many opt to pay for private treatment.
+- Only resident immigrants (with a residency visas) are entitled to apply for medical care offered under Mexico’s state healthcare system and, even then, many opt to pay for private treatment.

 Mexico in your inbox